singlain/TheRealNewWorld/README.md

 <summary>Spoiler</summary>

-### I think that no modpack today can live without these two, so on top of these two there are also some sweet additions:
+> ### No modpack today can live without these two, so on top of these two there are also some sweet additions:

 - [Create Slice & Dice](https://modrinth.com/mod/slice-and-dice)
 - [Create Bells & Whistles](https://modrinth.com/mod/bellsandwhistles)